Princeton to remove Wilson name from public policy school

 Wilson, governor of New Jersey from 1911 to 1913 and then the 28th U.S. president from 1913 to 1921, supported segregation and imposed it on several federal agencies not racially divided up to that point.
 He also barred Black students from Princeton while serving as university president and spoke approvingly of the Ku Klux Klan.

-Earlier in the week, Monmouth University of New Jersey removed Wilson’s name from one of its most prominent buildings, citing efforts to increase diversity and inclusiveness.
+Earlier this month, Monmouth University of New Jersey removed Wilson’s name from one of its most prominent buildings, citing efforts to increase diversity and inclusiveness.
 The superintendent of the Camden school district also announced plans to rename Woodrow Wilson High School, one of the district’s two high schools.

 “Wilson’s racism was significant and consequential even by the standards of his own time,” Eisgruber said, adding that the former president’s segregationist policies “make him an especially inappropriate namesake for a public policy school.”

-Note: This story has been corrected to note that Monmouth University action came earlier in the month rather than earlier this week.